Johnny Patterson: Circus career

 In Liverpool he met and married a circus bareback rider, Selena Hickey.
 Around this time he composed the song "The Garden Where the Praties Grow".

 United States and after

 His fame grew until he was offered a contract in America in 1876 separating from his wife and family.
 In the United States he became one of the most famous and highest paid entertainers at the time.
 He composed several more songs including "The Hat my Father Wore", "Bridget Donoghue", "Shake Hands with your Uncle Dan", "Goodbye Johnny Dear" and "The Stone outside Dan Murphy's Door".
-At the aged of 45, he was a wealthy man and so returned to Ireland buying a house in Belfast where he was reunited with his wife and family, but Selena died in 1886.
+Aged 45, he was a wealthy man and so returned to Ireland buying a house in Belfast where he was reunited with his wife and family, but Hickey died in 1886.
 He continued performing and created a circus of his own with an Australian called Joe Keeley.
 In April 1888 he married Bridget Murray at Castlepollard, County Westmeath.